The Initial Public Offerings Law Review: France

 Primary and secondary offerings

-Depending on the reason for the offering, an IPO may have a primary component (an issuance of newly issued shares by the issuer to raise money in connection with the IPO) or secondary component (a sale of existing shares by existing shareholders to entirely or partially exit), or a mix of both.
+Depending on the reason for the offering, an IPO may have a primary component (an issuance of newly issued shares by the issuer to raise money in connection with the IPO) or a secondary component (a sale of existing shares by existing shareholders to exit entirely or partially), or a mix of both.